mlcdf/owh/README.md

-   domains:attach    Attach a domain domains:detach    Detach a domain hostings          List all your hostings info              Show Info about the linked website link              Link current directory to an existing website on OVHcloud login             Login to your OVHcloud account open              Open browser to current deployed website
+   domains:attach    Attach a domain domains:detach    Detach a domain hostings          List all your hostings info              Show info about the linked website link              Link current directory to an existing website on OVHcloud login             Login to your OVHcloud account open              Open browser to current deployed website